jesselawson/getting-started-with-rust/tutorial.md

 }
 ```

+I'm using an underscore (`_`) here in the filename variable to remind me that
+this is coming from a function parameter.
+Feel free to name it whatever you want.

 Let's also go ahead and put some placeholder text in there to help us see when
 this function is called: